NSW Government's planning changes to low and mid-rise housing

 The precincts in our area are:

-- Double Bay;
+- Double Bay Town Centre;

-- Rose Bay (New South Head Road).
+- Rose Bay Town Centre (New South Head Road).

 Housing in our area will also be affected by identified precincts in:

-- Kings Cross, and
+- Kings Cross Station and Town Centre, and

 The NSW Government has provided an indicative map of the affected housing areas.